 Adult Education Program

-The Adult School completes our work at the children's school and produces a holistic framework in which there is equal access to language studies for children and adults.
-The acquisition of a language enables the adult’s return to their role of a guardian and creates opportunities for teachers and parents from the refugee community to function as leaders among their peers and across the society, to narrow the language gap, and to reduce the gap of opportunities.
+The Adult Education Program completes our work at the children's school and produces a holistic framework in which there is equal access to language studies for children and adults.
+The acquisition of a language enables the adult’s return to their role of a guardian and creates opportunities for teachers and parents to function as leaders among their peers and across the society, to narrow the language gap, and to reduce the gap of opportunities.